scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2012-07-29-sorry-there-s-just-no-good-on-it.md

-## Sorry, there’s just no good on it.
+## Sorry, there's just no good on it.

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2012/07/sorry-theres-just-no-good-on-it
  * Sunday, July 29, 2012